bdr99/CS576-Final-Project/README.md

 ## CSRF protection
 The CSRF protection also takes the form of an Express middleware function, located in [`middleware/csrf.js`](middleware.csrf.js).
 This middleware has two parts.
 The first part replaces the built-in `res.send` function with one that modifies any HTML pages before they are delivered in the HTTP response.
 It adds a hidden element to all HTML forms containing a CSRF token which is unique to the user's session.
 The second part, which runs on all `POST` requests, validates the token and rejects the request if it is incorrect or missing.

+## Enabling Protections
+The protections are imported into the application via `require` statements on lines 9 and 10 in [`index.js`](index.js), and are attached to the Express application on lines 58 and 59.
+Simply uncommenting these lines is all that is required to protect this web application against XSS and CSRF attacks.

 ## Authors
 Brandon Rothweiler, Scott Enriquez, Javier Serrano